rajat821/rajat821/README.md

 Hi, I’m Rajat Kumar Chandra.
 - 🏫 I’m currently a 3rd year Undergrad pursuing B.tech in Computer Science
 - 🌱 I’m currently learning DSA, Web, Android, 🤔Actually Everything.
 But ready to collaborate to any of these
+- 🔭 Always ready to explore new technologies and gadgets in short a **TECH ENTHUSIAST**
+- 👨‍💻 Also having an immeasurable interest to work on CLOUD and BLOCKCHAIN based projects
 - 💻 **[Check out my projects!](https://github.com/rajat821?tab=repositories)**

 ## Connect With me :